Cyber cops team up to disrupt top malware-seeding network

 They said two of the main servers for the infrastructure were based in the Netherlands and a third in another undisclosed country.

 The Emotet botnet was effectively used to manage infections of victims and provide a distributed bulwark against takedown attempts by authorities.
-In the disruption by law enforcement, its command-and-control infrastructure was routed to servers controlled by law enforcement, cutting off criminals who effectively hired Emotet from quarry they have infected.
+In the disruption by law enforcement, its command-and-control infrastructure was routed to servers controlled by law enforcement, cutting off criminal tenants of Emotet from quarry they have infected.

 Europol said law enforcement agencies teamed up to take down the criminal infrastructure from the inside.